-The leading indicator is the secret to the robust pipeline
+The leading indicator is the secret to a robust pipeline

 Leading indicators are the key metrics that make pipeline projects robust.
 They allow you to prevent problems, stay proactive, and predict risk and issues on your project.